Catherine Harper Lee

 Hope Finney is a Paralegal and Victims’ Rights Advocate at the Ohio Crime Victims Justice Center.
 She graduated from Miami University (Oxford) with a bachelor’s degree in Political Science and Communications, and then proceeded to the University of Cincinnati to get a Certificate in Paralegal Studies.
 She later obtained her Masters in Journalism and Mass Communications with a concentration in Public Relations from Kent State University.
 Before working for OCVJC, Hope volunteered as a Community Outreach and Event Coordinator for Higher Ground Ministries Church, a religious non-profit organization, and has also worked in all kinds of legal and corporate settings, such as the law firm, Dinsmore & Shohl (Cincinnati), and Acosta Sales and Marketing.
 She brings to OCVJC a diverse work experience, which she believes prepared her for the work she does now.
 Hope started OCVJC in December of 2015 and is grateful for the opportunity to work for such an important organization that everyday is impacting lives by being the voice for crime victims, who so often go unheard in the criminal judicial system.
 “I wake up with a purpose in the morning,” Hope says.
 “I always wanted to be apart of something that is making a difference and at OCVJC I am.”

-Lia Williams is a Volunteer Ambassador at Ohio Crime Victim Justice Center.
+Lia Williams is an Outreach Coordinator and Advocate at Ohio Crime Victim Justice Center.
+Lia joined OCVJC in May, 2017 after serving as a Volunteer Ambassador for several months.
 Lia graduated from Ohio State University with a bachelor's degree in Developmental Psychology.
 She also obtained her Paralegal Certification at Georgetown University.
 Lia has worked in legal and corporate settings, such as LexisNexis.
 Most recently, she worked as an Education and Outreach Specialist for MOCSA (Metropolitan Organization to Counter Sexual Assault in Kansas City, MO).
 She facilitated child sexual abuse/sexual assault education and prevention programs to youth and adult community members.
 Lia is passionate about crime prevention and crime victims' rights.

 Social Media Volunteer